peterhinch/micropython-async/FASTPOLL.md

 # 1. Installation

-Install and test uasyncio on the target hardware.
+The basic approach is to install and test `uasyncio` on the target hardware.
 Replace `core.py` and `__init__.py` with the files in the `fast_io` directory.

+The current MicroPython release build (1.9.4) has `uasyncio` implemented as a frozen module.
+The following options for installing `fast_io` exist:

+ 1. Use a daily build, install `uasyncio` as per the tutorial then replace the above files.
-In MicroPython 1.9 `uasyncio` was implemented as a frozen module on the ESP8266.
-To install this version it is necessary to build the firmware with the above two files implemented as frozen bytecode.
+ 2. Build the firmware with the `fast_io` version implemented as frozen bytecode.
+ 3. Use a release build.
+Install as in 1. above.
+Then change the module search order by modifying `sys.path`.
+The initial entry `''` specifies frozen bytecode.
+If this is deleted and appended to the end, frozen files will only be found if there is no match in the filesystem.

 See [ESP Platforms](./FASTPOLL.md#6-esp-platforms) for general comments on the suitability of ESP platforms for systems requiring fast response.

-It is possible to load modules in the filesystem in preference to frozen ones by modifying `sys.path`.
-However the ESP8266 probably has too little RAM for this to be useful.

 ## 1.1 Benchmarks